 A good passport cover is light, sleek, and offers a design that fits your style and even your luggage.
 No two covers are built the same, so before you search for the right match for you, there are a few considerations to keep in mind.

-material do you want?
+1. What material do you want?
 Plastic, leather and synthetic leather are the most common materials used, especially when it comes to durable travel accessories.
 If you are looking for quality and sustainability, genuine leather is the best choice.
 Plastic or synthetic leather like PU leather are also available options, but don't offer the durability or timeless look of genuine leather.

+2. Do you want added features?
 Do you prefer your passport wallet double as a card holder while traveling?
 If so, you’ll want to find something with extra pockets and zippers to serve as a document organizer and travel wallet combo for credit cards, ID cards, your boarding pass, business cards, frequent flyer information, and other travel documents.
 If you already have a go-to travel bag, a simple sleeve, money belt, or even just one or two credit card slots along the outside of the travel wallet might better serve your purposes.

+3. What design are you looking for?
 With so many passport cover options available, knowing what design you want before shopping can help you make the right decision.
 For example, do you want something with a graphic or do you prefer a simple monochromatic look?
 Do you want something with a pop of color or is neutral your go-to?

 These are all important considerations to make before embarking on a journey for the best passport holders.
 From luxury to the local market, the number of options available can be overwhelming.
 Having a general idea of what you want upfront can help reduce the number of choices along the way.